DevitoDbug/Tenzie---React-Practise/README.md

 - React: A JavaScript library for building user interfaces
 - SCSS: A preprocessor for writing CSS with variables, mixins, and more
-- [Other dependencies you have used, e.g., React Router, Redux, etc.]